MigratoryBirds/MigratoryBirds/README.md

 # MigratoryBirds
 Project for DSP2022 - Data Science Project I - Detecting micro and macro spatial-temporal patterns in behaviour and habitat selection by a migratory bird

+## Installation Instructions

+* You must have python3.9 or higher installed

 ## Instructions for running

 1. Put data csv files in resources/data/original